cvlmtg/monarc/README.md

 It can be extended with your own plugins, with a couple included to provide two advanced features: **undo** / **redo** management and **auto-save**.
 Both of these features can be enabled on demand.

-It also provides some features to help migrating applications using the [Flux](https://facebook.github.io/flux/) `ReduceStore` / `Container` pattern, so you won't have to rewrite your application from scratch.
+MONARC also provides some features to help migrating applications using the [Flux](https://facebook.github.io/flux/) `ReduceStore` / `Container` pattern, so you won't have to rewrite your application from scratch.

 [![npm version](https://img.shields.io/npm/v/monarc.svg?style=flat-square)](https://www.npmjs.com/package/monarc)
 [![npm downloads](https://img.shields.io/npm/dm/monarc.svg?style=flat-square)](https://www.npmjs.com/package/monarc)